10 Consumer Discretionary Stocks With Whale Alerts In Today's Session - Alibaba Gr Hldgs (NYSE:BABA), Amazon.com (NASDAQ:AMZN)

 Explanation

-• For TSLA TSLA, we notice a call option sweep that happens to be bullish, expiring in 4 day(s) on June 6, 2025.
-This event was a transfer of 250 contract(s) at a $360.00 strike.
-This particular call needed to be split into 23 different trades to become filled.
-The total cost received by the writing party (or parties) was $69.4K, with a price of $278.0 per contract.
-There were 13453 open contracts at this strike prior to today, and today 45900 contract(s) were bought and sold.
+• For TSLA TSLA, we notice a call option sweep that happens to be neutral, expiring in 2 day(s) on June 6, 2025.
+This event was a transfer of 69 contract(s) at a $335.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $37.2K, with a price of $540.0 per contract.
+There were 3002 open contracts at this strike prior to today, and today 50057 contract(s) were bought and sold.

 Options Alert Terminology